NetLogo-Mobile/NetLogo-AR/README.md

 * How can I know if my iOS device has LIDAR?
 Apple provides a list of LIDAR-enabled devices [here](https://support.apple.com/en-us/102468#ipad).
 * Does NetLogo AR support VisionOS?
 We do have plans for VisionOS, but do not have a device at this moment.
-If you happen to have one, please let us know.
+If you have one, please let us know.
+* How can I know if my Android device has ARCore?
+If you see an "AR" button on the top-left in any models opened with Turtle Universe, your Android device likely has ARCore support.
+* How do you install Turtle Universe on Chromebook?
+You need to enable Google Play support on your Chromebook.

 ## How To Use It
 ### Try It Yourself
-Before starting to make a NetLogo model with NetLogo AR, consider playing with it first.
+Before making a NetLogo model with NetLogo AR, consider playing with it first.
 We have made a few examples that you can play in Turtle Universe.
 If you make or see an interesting AR model, please let us know.
 We are happy to include your model!

 ### Children's Projects
-During our recent study in 2023, 7 children aged 11-13 in an after-school program created 7 projects.
-6 of them are NetLogo AR projects.
+During our recent study in 2023, 7 children aged 11-13 in an after-school program created seven projects.
+Six of them are NetLogo AR projects.
 You might want to try them out as well:

 ### Adapt an Existing Model